Contact Us Contact Us Replicon Login

 Sick Leave

-• To answer a judicial summons for the court to take the appearance and as long as it does not exceed half a day within the jurisdiction and one day out of the department in question.
+• To answer a judicial summons for the court to take the appearance as long as it does not exceed half a day within the jurisdiction and one day out of the department in question.

 • For the performance of a union function, provided that this is limited to members of the Executive Committee and does not exceed 6 days in the same calendar month, for each of them.
-Notwithstanding the foregoing, the employer must grant leave without pay to the members of the aforementioned Executive Committee that they request it, for the necessary time to attend the attributions of his position.
+Notwithstanding the foregoing, an employer must grant leave without pay to the members of the aforementioned Executive Committee that they request it, for the necessary time to attend the attributions of his position.

 • In all other cases specifically provided for in the collective agreement or agreement of conditions of the job.